Dashboards

 Social Stats

-The following widget is there to show how many likes, shares, pins or comments the person has received today for their published resources.
-For instance, a person writes a post, and receives 1 comment, 4 likes, and 1 share for today:
+The widget below displays the total number of likes, shares, saves, and comments a person has received today on their published resources.
+For example, if someone writes a post and gets 1 comment, 4 likes, and 1 share today, you’ll see those stats right here!

 Top Activities for Today